 Used professional judgment (no rubric or scoring guide used)

 Used qualitative methods on interview, focus group, open-ended response data

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-None.
-We plan to continue with the same assessment procedures, which have been very useful to both students and faculty.
+We plan to continue to use the same assessment procedures, which have been very useful to both students and faculty.